-i) a "triggeringCriteria" object which provides the triggers for the SLM-C to request a location report as described in Annex X; and
+i) a "triggeringCriteria" object which provides the triggers for the SLM-C to request a location report as described in Annex X;

 ii) a "minimum-interval-length" attribute specifying the minimum time between consecutive reports.
 The value is given in seconds; and

+iii) an "immediateReportInd" attribute which indicates that an immediate location report is required and if the "immediateReportInd" attribute indicates the immediate location report is required:

+A) an "endpointId" attribute containing the endpoint information of the requesting VAL server to which the location report notification has to be sent; and

 f) shall send the request protected with the relevant ACE profile (OSCORE profile or DTLS profile) as described in 3GPP TS 24.547 [6].